 4. Take part in a hands-on workshop

 Learn traditional Italian recipes straight from the masters at Carboni’s monthly cooking masterclasses, join in a candle making workshop with the Essential Candle Co, or sip and paint with Pinot & Picasso.
 From gin blending to painting pots, go behind the scenes with local makers and creators with a special Made of: Ballarat Experience.
 The colourful Windflower boutique on Sturt Street also hosts local (and visiting) creatives offering workshops in their unique floral setting.

 If you prefer to wander a while in search of something to take home, then you can’t go past Sweet Fern Fragrance Boutique.
 The perfumery houses a large collection of the finest perfumes in the world with significant historical backgrounds.
 You could always sign up for one of their perfume masterclasses and make your own fragrance.

-Some of our other favourite shopping experiences include checking out the locally-made vegan skin care and indoor plant range at When Polly Met Murphy, tasting Australian bush chocolate at Saltbush Kitchen, and indulge in some retail therapy at Ivy & Coco, The Foundry and Teddy & Fletch.
+Some of our other favourite shopping experiences include checking out all things floral Windflower, tasting Australian bush chocolate at Saltbush Kitchen, and indulge in some retail therapy at Ivy & Coco, The Foundry and Hattie and the Wolf.